 “It’s been a challenging year but we wanted to give Canadians something to look forward to and enjoy this fall,” says Hope Bagozzi, the chief marketing officer for Tim Hortons.
 “We’re celebrating our guests and showing our appreciation by giving them a second chance to play Roll Up this year and win with every roll.”
 (Note: This is only the second time in all of the contest’s history that it has been rolled out twice in one year.)

 In a press release earlier this year, the company announced its two main goals were to pivot to digital, and to retire the “Please Play Again” message, which meant every roll was a winner.
 The same continues for this second edition, and so does the eligibility to win prizes with the purchase of hot beverages, select cold beverages, breakfast sandwiches and breakfast wraps.

 If every roll is a winner, what do the prizes look like?

 Now that every roll is a winner, there are, the company says, more prizes available than ever before.
-Aside from the traditional prize pool—which consists of electronic devices, coffees and donuts, among other items—there will now be digital prizes.
-New this year, guests can win subscriptions to popular streaming services, as well as Tims Rewards points—which will act as a replacement for the losing “please play again” message.
+Aside from the traditional prize pool—which consists of electronic devices, coffees and donuts, among other items—there are also digital prizes.
+Continuing in this second roll out, guests can win subscriptions to popular streaming services, digital gift cards, and promo codes for select retailers as well as Tims Rewards points—which will act as a replacement for the losing “please play again” message.
 Customers can earn points with each roll per eligible item, which differs from Tims’ regular rewards system, where you earn 10 points per purchase, regardless of how many items you buy.
 Points can be collected and redeemed for items on the menu: 50 points will get you a baked good, while 220 points will get you a lunch menu item, like a sandwich.
-The company has also expanded the prize pool to include 1.8 million reusable mugs, as part of its sustainability campaign.

 How does it work?